KmolYuan/python-solvespace/README.md

 Python Solvespace
 ===

-Python library from solver of Solve Space.
+Python library from solver of Solvespace.

 Use for academic research and learning.